koscinskic/Warframe-DPS-Util-V4/README.md

 * Locate and open Template.xlsx under the docs folder
 * Replace all of the fields marked with a "<>" symbol with their relevant statistics as provided on the Warframe Wiki
-* In specific regards to the "Type" field, enter the weapon's type as determined by the weapon's mod capabilities (e.g. Soma Prime is an assault rifle since it can equip primary, rifle, and assault rifle mods)
+* In specific regards to the "Type" field, enter the weapon's type as determined by the weapon's most specific mod capabilities (e.g. Soma Prime is an assault rifle since it can equip primary, rifle, and assault rifle mods)
 * Save the file as Weapon_Name (e.g. Soma_Prime) with the .csv file extension.
 * Place the file under its appropriate folder under weapons